chaun14/crypto-status-discord-bot/README.md

 ## Features

 - status color change depending to the growth rate
+- select whatever crypto coin (must be on coingecko)
+- show coin price in your local currency (get list on coingecko)
 - lightweight (using eris ofc)
 - customisable
 - flexible